Amankhan4/snowflake-worksheets/README.md

 To get started with the worksheets in this repository, follow these steps:

+## usage

+Each SQL worksheet is designed to demonstrate specific functionalities or queries in Snowflake.
+You can run the scripts directly in your Snowflake environment.
+Make sure to adjust any database, schema, or table names as necessary to fit your environment.

 1. **Clone the Repository**:
    ```bash
    git clone https://github.com/Amankhan4/snowflake-worksheets.git